stfnbssl/wizzi.cli/packages/wizzi.cli/readme.md

 npm install -g wizzi-cli
 ```
 # wizzi-cli
-The Wizzi command line interface (CLI) performs basic functionality, such as executing a Wizzi Production, creating a Wizzi Package based on a templated Meta Production, wizzifying an existent artifact or a folder of artifacts.
+The Wizzi command line interface (CLI) performs basic functionality, such as executing a Wizzi Production, creating a Wizzi Package based on a templated Meta Production, wizzifying an existent artifact or a folder of artifacts, meta wizzifying an existent wizzi package

-The Wizzi CLI (`wizzi-cli`) is packaged as an executable that can be used globally.
-The Wizzi CLI is available via [npm](https://www.npmjs.com/) and should be installed globally by running
+The Wizzi CLI is packaged as an executable that can be used globally.
+Is available via [npm](https://www.npmjs.com/) and should be installed globally by running

 ```sh
 npm install -g wizzi-cli
 ```
-Run `wz --help` for full help.
+Run `wz help` for full help.

 ## CLI Commands
 ## "main"